aaronhall/fancy-chrome-extension-boilerplate/README.md

-An opinionated Chrome extension boilerplate with some neat stuff:
+An opinionated Chrome extension boilerplate with some fancy tooling:

 * Supports ES6 via Babel and less
 * Live rebuild and reload of the extension on file changes for development (`gulp watch`)